-Earlier is better when it comes to working on your taxes, but many people find preparing their tax return to be stressful and frustrating and wait until the last minute.
-Complicating matters this year is tax reform and the newly-redesigned Form 1040.
+When it comes to working on your taxes, earlier is better, but many people find preparing their tax return stressful and frustrating and wait until the last minute.
 If you’ve been procrastinating on filing your tax return this year, here are eight tips that might help.